Szar-S/MyGPT/README.md

 - Interactive text generation from the command line
 - Supports top-k and top-p (nucleus) sampling for generation
 - Distributed training (optional, via DDP)
+- Visual training progress with per-epoch and per-batch loss
 - Easy retraining and data refresh

 ## Setup